psipher/lambdaAMIBackupAndCleanup/README.md

 5. Tagging EC2 Instance

 ### 1. SETUP IAM PERMISSIONS
-Login to your AWS Management console, Go to Services, and click on **IAM** under Security , Identity & compliance .
+Login to your AWS Management console, Go to Services, and click on **IAM** under Security , Identity & compliance . <br/>
-In IAM Dashboard, Go to **Policies** tab, click Create Policy and select JSON to add the policy (you can name the policy as lamda-ec2-ami-policy).
+In IAM Dashboard, Go to **Policies** tab, click Create Policy and paste the content of the following JSON in Policy Document, and click on Create Policy

-).
+    { "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Action": [ "logs:*" ], "Resource": "arn:aws:logs:*:*:*" }, { "Effect": "Allow", "Action": "ec2:*", "Resource": "*" } ] }

-Paste the content of the following JSON in Policy Document, and click on Create Policy
+image 1